inveniosoftware/helm-invenio/README-Kubernetes.md

 ## Configuration
-The following table lists the configurable parameters of the `invenio-k8s` chart and their default values, and can be overwritten via the helm `--set` flag.
+The following table lists the configurable parameters of the `invenio` chart and their default values, and can be overwritten via the helm `--set` flag.

 Parameter | Description | Default
 ---                                             | ---       | ---